HDI-Project/ATM/README.md

     Judgment metric (f1): 0.536 +- 0.067
     Best so far (learner 21): 0.716 +- 0.035
    ```
+   Occassionally the worker will throw an error when it can't learn a classifier due to erroneous settings.
+The errors are logged in the    database.
+The worker however moves on to the next task.
 And that's it!
-You can break out of the worker with Ctrl+C and restart it with
-   the same command; it will pick up right where it left off.
-You can also start
-   multiple workers at the same time in different terminals to parallelize the
+You can break out of the worker with Ctrl+C and restart it      with the same command; it will pick up right where it left off.
+You can also start multiple workers at the same time in different   terminals to parallelize the
    work - by simply calling the above command again.
 When all 100 learners in your budget have been computed, all workers will
    exit gracefully.